trade-tariff/trade-tariff-fpo-dev-hub-e2e/README.md

 [backend-github]: https://github.com/trade-tariff/trade-tariff-dev-hub-backend

 ### Running tests locally
+The tests require these 2 environment variables to be set.
+- SCP_USERNAME
+- SCP_PASSWORD
+you can use your own SCP credentials to initialize them.
-For the first time, run this command to install Chromium
+For the first time, run this command to install Chromium.
 ```
 npx playwright install
 ```

 ### Running tests
 ```
 npx playwright test
 ```

 ### Running tests in debug mode
 ```
 npx playwright test --headed --debug